Indirect Searches for Dark Matter: a status review: Cursory overview of the theory directions

 Next, one is confronted to two possible (possibly related) problems: the added `mediator' physics usually implies that the $\gamma\gamma$ process is suppressed with respect to other processes (for instance, the tree level annihilation into the particles running in the loops of (i)), but the needed $\langle \sigma v \rangle_{\gamma\gamma}$ required by FERMI data is relatively large and therefore the `other processes' are expected to have an even larger $\langle \sigma v \rangle$, with the result that: (1) they might be constrained by other observations (e.g. by FERMI data themselves, as discussed in Sec.~\ref{gammaclaims}); (2) they might tend to give a too large annihilation in the Early Universe and therefore an insufficient yield of the thermal DM abundance.
 This latter point is similar to the one already encountered for the charged CR anomalies (see Sec.~\ref{enhancements}), so that some of the tools already explored might apply.
-Additional proposed solutions include: (a) assuming that the tree level process is not accessible kinematically (e.g. the particles in the loop are heavier than the c.o.m. energy, i.e. the DM mass~\cite{Jackson:2009kg}), (b) engineering other mechanisms which obtain a correct relic abundance but which turn off today (e.g. coannihilations), (c) decoupling the relic DM from the one that produces signal, in model with multi-component DM, (d) giving up altogether the thermal relic mechanism\ldots \ See~\cite{Tulin:2012uq} for a lucid summary.
+Additional proposed solutions include: (a) assuming that the tree level process is not accessible kinematically (e.g. the particles in the loop are heavier than the c.o.m. energy, i.e. the DM mass~\cite{Jackson:2009kg})~\footnote{Actually, in a model like~\cite{Jackson:2009kg}, one postulates that (or selects a scenario in which) DM annihilates (only) into top quarks via a $Z^\prime$.
+Demanding the correct relic abundance leads to requiring (a).
+Which naturally solves (1) and (2) and produces line-like features via (i).}, (b) engineering other mechanisms which obtain a correct relic abundance but which turn off today (e.g. coannihilations), (c) decoupling the relic DM from the one that produces signal, in model with multi-component DM, (d) giving up altogether the thermal relic mechanism\ldots \ See~\cite{Tulin:2012uq,Jackson:2013pjq} for lucid summaries.

 Another quite generic `theory' consequence is that, wherever you can attach a $\gamma$ emission you can usually also attach a $Z$ or a $h$ emission, with the result that another line is expected at an energy $E = m_{\mbox{ DM}} (1-m^2_{Z,h}/4m^2_{\mbox{ DM}})$ (see e.g.~\cite{Rajaraman:2012db}).